c2lang/examples/README.md

 A fast minimalistic JSON parser

 ## list
-Implementation of the Linux kernel list.
-Still missing is the conversion 'macro'
+Implementation of the Linux kernel (embedded, doubly-linked) list.
+It also uses the *to_container* builtin function.

 ## logger
 Basic logging framework